-Furthermore, the Initial Purchasers listed below are affiliated with the specified loan seller and/or servicer of certain Reference Obligations included in the Reference Pool.
+Citibank, as Indenture Trustee, Exchange Administrator, Investment Agent and Custodian, is affiliated with CitiMortgage, Inc., which is the loan seller and/or servicer with respect to approximately 0.55% of the Reference Obligations (by Cut-off Date Balance).
+Furthermore, the Initial Purchaser listed below is affiliated with the specified loan seller and/or servicer of certain Reference Obligations included in the Reference Pool.
 No other Initial Purchaser is affiliated with a loan seller and/or servicer of 1% or more of the Reference Obligations (by aggregate principal balance as of the Cut-off Date).

-Initial Purchaser Affiliated Seller/Servicer % of Reference Obligations (by Wells Fargo Securities, LLC Wells Fargo Bank, N.A.
-Aggregate Cut-off Date Balance) 6.12% J.P.
-Morgan Securities LLC JPMorgan Chase Bank, NA 5.18%
+Initial Purchaser Affiliated Seller Servicer % of Reference Obligations (by Aggregate Cut-off Date Balance) Wells Fargo Securities, LLC Wells Fargo Bank, National Association 3.80%